sandervspl/react-preload-link/README.md

 ### onSuccess
 > `() => any`

-Fires once when the all Promises have been resolved.
-Success is fired *before* navigation.
+Fires once when all Promises from `load` have been resolved. `onSuccess` is fired *before* navigation.
 Only fires when `load` prop has been used.

 ### onFail
 > `() => any`